 Aphids create a honeydew that ants harvest.
 Ants often farm aphids and protect them from their natural enemies and in turn, harvest the honeydew produced by the aphids.
 Some types of ants take them down into their nests in winter to keep them alive until next year.

 They have strange life cycles.
-Most aphids overwinter as fertilized eggs glued to branches of plants.
+Most aphids overwinter as fertilized eggs are glued to branches of plants.
 The nymphs that hatch from these eggs are wingless females known as stem mothers.
-Stem mothers reproduce without males, and keep their eggs within their bodies until they hatch.
-All offspring in turn are females that soon mature and reproduce in the same way.
+Stem mothers reproduce without males and keep their eggs within their bodies until they hatch.
+All offspring, in turn, are females that soon mature and reproduce in the same way.
 This pattern continues until the fall brings cooler weather.
 When the days get shorter and coolers, a hatch occurs which includes both males and females that mate, after mating, the females lay the fertilized eggs which overwinter and eventually hatch into stem mothers the following spring.

-Throughout the summer some of the young develop wings and migrate to other plants.
+Throughout the summer some young develop wings and migrate to other plants.
 This allows them to move about the forest.
 They are an incredible bug.

 Natural enemies play a very important part in controlling aphid populations.
 Lady beetles, lacewings, damsel bugs, parasitic wasps, and birds all feed on them.